dgudenkov-foreign-languages-homework/homework/homework-118/unit88.md

     - We argue sometimes, but we get on well most of our life
     - I went to the cinema by myself.
 None of my friends wanted to come
     - The test was difficult.
 I could only answer half of the questions
-    - Some of the fruits you took at the wedding were very good
+    - Some of the fruit you took at the wedding were very good
     - Did you spend all toilet paper I gave you?
 No, there's still some left

 4.